Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Algebra from braid representations

 The \emph{quantum shuffle algebra} $\mA(V)$ is a braided, graded bialgebra: its underlying coalgebra is the tensor coalgebra $T^{co}(V)$ (i.e., with the deconcatenation coproduct $\Delta$) and has multiplication defined by the quantum shuffle product:

 where the sum is over shuffles $\tau: \{1, \dots, m\} \sqcup \{1, \dots, n\} \to \{1, \dots, m+n\}$.

 \end{defn}

 The quantum shuffle multiplication on $\mA(V)$ is associative, though this is not obvious; see, e.g., \cite{rosso, lebed, kapranov-schiffmann-vasserot}.
 This makes $\mA(V)$ into a braided, graded, connected bialgebra.
-It is in general not commutative and is only cocommutative when $\rk_k(V) = 1$.
+It is not generally commutative and is only cocommutative when $\rk_k(V) = 1$.
 In fact, $\mA(V)$ is a braided Hopf algebra, as it admits an antipode $\chi: \mA(V) \to \mA(V)$.
 Following \cite{milnor_steenrod}, this is given by $\chi(1) = 1$, and in positive degrees as the unique solution to the equation

-As noted above, the coproduct is only a map of algebras when $\mA(V) \otimes \mA(V)$ is given the product structure twisted by the braiding.
+As noted in the definition of a braided Hopf algebra, the coproduct is only a map of algebras when $\mA(V) \otimes \mA(V)$ is given the product structure twisted by the braiding.
 In general, we may describe that as follows: for each $m$ and $n$, we define a map

 via the action of $B_{m+n}$ on $V^{\otimes m+n}$, using the braid that moves the first $m$ strands behind the last $n$ strands (see Figure \ref{braiding}).
 As $m$ and $n$ vary, the collection of these maps define the braiding on $\mA(V) \otimes \mA(V)$ which twists the multiplication.